Raiders' Derek Carr tosses TDs of 59 and 72 yards in first half

 In fact, it was at Arrowhead Stadium where Carr had last been picked off and he was rising in INT-less streak of 316 passes.

-Later in the half, Carr went deep again with a 72-yard touchdown scoring pass to Henry Ruggs III.
+Later in the half, Carr went deep again with a 72-yard touchdown scoring pass to Henry Ruggs III, giving the Raiders a 24-21 lead.

 The Raiders have four plays of 40-plus yards Sunday, their most in a game since 2011.
 They had one all season entering the day.